yiyangzhang-hz/yiyangzhang-hz.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Nice to meet you!
-I am Yiyang Zhang (张一阳), currently a second year Master student at the School of Information Science and Technology of University of Science and Technology of China (USTC), supervised by  <a href='https://scholar.google.com/citations?user=hxGs4ukAAAAJ&hl=en&oi=ao'>Prof. Yongdong Zhang</a>.
-Before joining USTC, I obtained my B.E. degree in Communication Engineering from Shandong University in 2023.
+I am Yiyang Zhang (张一阳), currently a first year Ph.D. student in iNLP Lab of Singapore University of Technology and Design (SUTD), supervised by  <a href='[https://scholar.google.com/citations?user=hxGs4ukAAAAJ&hl=en&oi=ao](https://isakzhang.github.io/index.html)'>Prof. Wenxuan Zhang</a>.
+Before joining SUTD, I received my M.S. degree from the University of Science and Technology of China in 2026 and my B.E. degree in Communication Engineering from Shandong University in 2023.

-My research interest includes LLMs and Recommender Systems.
+My research interest includes LLMs and Multi-Agents System.

 Feel free to contact me at [yiyangzhang@mail.ustc.edu.cn](mailto:yiyangzhang@mail.ustc.edu.cn).